Skip to content

 The mouthfeel is smooth and softly rounded, leaving a gentle coating on the palate without thickness or residue.
 Carob finishes cleanly but slowly, with warmth lingering longer than flavor.
 The aftertaste fades quietly, reinforcing a sense of calm resolution rather than progression or lift.
 The result is a cup that feels settled and cohesive, well suited to the unhurried character of evening.

-Carob in the Evening Cup
+How Carob Creates Depth in an Evening Unwind Cup

 Carob behaves in hot water as a settling element rather than a revealing one.
 Its character does not emerge through stages or sensory sequence, but appears as a whole, giving the cup an immediate sense of depth and continuity.
 Rather than announcing itself through fragrance or visual shift, carob establishes tone early and maintains it, allowing the experience of the cup to remain steady from start to finish.